 Point: GV 26

 If you find yourself falling asleep at the wheel or in class, take acupoint GV 26 out for a spin.

 GV 26 is on the centerline of the face just below the nose, about one third of the way down to the upper lip.
 Pressing on it is said to engage the body’s sympathetic nervous system, in charge of the fight-or-flight response.
 It also increases cortical-cerebral blood flow to the brain, bringing in more oxygen and awareness.

 Point: Li 1

-This pressure point can be excellent in a pinch (literally) if you’re facing blocked pipes.
+Although it’s commonly used for sinuses, this pressure point can also be excellent in a pinch (literally) if you’re facing blocked pipes.
 Pressing or pinching this point is thought to improve digestion, among other ailments, by boosting large intestine qi.

 Located at the beginning of the Large Intestine (Li) meridian, Li 1 can be found at the end of each index finger, about a quarter centimeter down from the corner of the fingernail.

 The internal can manifest in the external, and it can be helpful to arm up with these points to help manage stress.
 Two points on the foot, and an additional point on the elbow, can help do the trick.

 Lv 3 is a pressure point located just below the webbing of your two largest toes.
 To locate the KI 3 point, try feeling between your anklebone and Achilles tendon, on the inside of either leg.